 Kevin Lynch is president and chief executive officer of National Industries for the Blind (NIB), the nation’s leading employment resource for people who are blind.
 Since joining NIB in 1994, Mr. Lynch has served in a number of leadership roles, working with NIB’s associated nonprofit agencies to expand opportunities for meaningful employment and economic independence for people who are blind.

 Under Mr. Lynch’s stewardship, NIB and its nationwide network of associated nonprofit agencies generate hundreds of new jobs each year through the AbilityOne® Program.
-Today, NIB’s SKILCRAFT® business line has grown to more than 7,000 product offerings produced by people who are blind, and includes professional-level services such as Contract Management Support (CMS), Cybersecurity, Contact Center Services and Section 508 Assurance.
+Today, NIB’s business line has grown to more than 7,000 product offerings produced by people who are blind and includes 4,400 SKILCRAFT® products as well as professional services such as Contract Management Support, Cybersecurity, Contact Center Services, and Section 508 Assurance.

-Mr. Lynch’s career with NIB and its associated agencies spans more than 30 years.
+Mr. Lynch’s career with NIB and its associated agencies spans 40 years.
 Prior to joining NIB, he was executive director of Georgia Industries for the Blind, where he managed three manufacturing plants employing 165 people who are blind supporting more than $10 million in government contracts.
-Prior to that, he was director of manufacturing for the Association for the Blind and Visually Impaired of Greater Rochester, New York, where he negotiated and executed multi-million dollar contracts with the General Services Administration, Eastman Kodak, Xerox Corporation and other commercial customers.
+Prior to that, he was director of manufacturing for the Association for the Blind and Visually Impaired of Greater Rochester, New York, where he negotiated and executed multi-million-dollar contracts with the General Services Administration, Eastman Kodak, Xerox Corporation, and other commercial customers.